ngraymon/Pibronic/README.md

 Ancillary code will be uploading in the near future The main PIMC simulation code is provided in minimal.py

+In Progress:
+- link postprocessing to jackknife
+- increase coverage of tests

 To do list:
+- refresh jackknife
+- inject file_name and file_structure into older modules
 - prune vibronic_model_io
-- introduce FileStructure
 - integrate FileStructure with electronic_structure
-- second pass on posprocessing
+- third pass on posprocessing
-- link postprocessing to jackknife
 - clean up server job submission scripts
-- use everything as a model test

 Long term goals: